disjunction/dispace/docs/gdd/gdd_wanderer.md

 Unlike Prelude this game will always persist the game state (in mongodb).

-It will used (share) same game definition JSON file, extending it with the new objects such as Ship and Planet.
+It will use (share) same game definition JSON file, extending it with the new objects such as Ship and Planet.

 ## Graphics

  * same style as in Prelude
- * Landers and devices may be directly borrowed from there
+ * Landers and Devices assets may be directly borrowed from Prelude